Man in custody after bomb scare at Whenuapai air base

 "Apparently someone had driven a vehicle into a hangar and was making threats about explosives."

-The source said there was a strong sense of urgency amongst air force personnel.
+The source said there was a strong sense of urgency among air force personnel.
 People were being allowed to leave but not enter the base.

 Police said a man had been taken into custody without incident and was speaking with police.